emiljoensson/iptables-GUI/README.md

 ![screenshot ](screenshot.png)

 todo - would like to see this thing ask for user permissions (zonealarm and, ebfsnitch for linux) both do this already

+ide like to do the same things to gufw too. parse /var/log/firewall and get dropped packets from iptable rule

+nftables are another thing to consider someone suggested.